zhaohuanqdcn/tp/docs/UserGuide.md

     e.g. `d/1/11/20 1430`
     e.g. `d/1/1/20 1430`
     e.g. `d/12/11/20 1430`

+-   `DATETIME` cannot overlap with any of the existing meetings.

 -   The format for `DURATION` is `H mm`, where `H` and `mm` must be non-negative numbers and cannot both be zero. <br>
     e.g. `dur/1 30`.